Best Roof Racks for Mazda CX-5

 Our Top Picks at a Glance

-Best Overall Thule WingBar Edge Silent, sleek, and incredibly durable design.
+Best Overall Thule WingBar Evo Ultimate durability with silent aerodynamic performance.
 Check Price at Amazon

-Best Value Yakima JetStream Bars Exceptional aerodynamics at a mid-range price.
+Best Value Yakima JetStream Bars Premium wind-tunnel tested bars at mid-range.
 Check Price at Amazon

-Budget Pick Brightlines Crossbars Best direct-fit solution for budget seekers.
+Budget Pick Brightlines Roof Rack Affordable direct-fit solution for casual users.
 Check Price at Amazon

 Best Roof Racks for Mazda CX-5: Detailed Reviews